What is a hotel mattress run, and how do you do one?

 YES.
 It is very clear in the rules of all hotel loyalty schemes that you must turn up and check-in for your stay to be treated as ‘qualifying’.

 Some people fail to see the logic here.
-If this rule was not in place, however, it would simply lead to super-cheap hotels in Asia being block booked by people who never arrived.
+If this rule was not in place, however, it would lead to super-cheap hotels in Asia being block booked by people who never arrived.
 As hotels generally rely on additional spending in the bars and restaurants to make money, even the hotel owners who got the bookings would not be happy.

 What about chains like Hilton and Marriott which offer online check-in?